liferay/liferay-docs/discover/deployment/articles/02-installing-search-engine/01-configuring-elasticsearch/03-logging.markdown

 $$$

-Here's an example @product@ log message that _is_ displayed by default:
+Here's an example log message that _is_ displayed by default:

     2018-09-13 16:49:24.442 WARN  [Elasticsearch initialization thread][EmbeddedElasticsearchConnection:315]